Skip to content

 Colloquium: Hoke on frogs’ ears

-Admin 18 February 2022 convergent evolutionfrogsKim Hoke
+Biosphere Editor 18 February, 2022 convergent evolutionfrogsKim Hoke

 This week’s seminar in the Biology Colloquium series will be presented by Kim Hoke, the Professor of Biology at Colorado State University.
 Hoke studies the…